7 facts and stats on Champions League match at Dynamo Kyiv

 2. Another four-goal haul would make history

 Bayern have scored four or more goals in each of their last three outings in the Champions League, with the 5-0 thrashing of Dynamo Kyiv in late September followed by 4-0 and 5-2 successes against Benfica.
 The German record champions have only been on a run like this once before in the competition – and that was nearly 50 years ago in autumn 1972.
 Should they find the net at least four times again in Ukraine, FCB would become the first team since the European Cup was founded in 1955 to score more than three goals in four consecutive matches.

 3. Best attack versus worst

-Dynamo Kyiv, along with Malmö FF, are the only side yet to score during the current Champions League season.
-In stark contrast, Bayern have equalled the UCL record set by Paris Saint-Germain in the 2017/18 campaign of 17 goals after four games.
-Incidentally, the Parisians also set the record for goals in a Champions League group stage that season with 25, one more than Bayern’s tally of 24 in the 2019/20 treble season.
+Dynamo, along with Malmo, are the only side yet to score during the current Champions League season.
+In stark contrast, Bayern have equalled the competition record set by Paris Saint-Germain in the 2017/18 campaign of 17 goals after four games.
+Incidentally, the Parisians also set the record for most goals in a Champions League group stage that season with 25, one more than Bayern's tally of 24 in the 2019/20 treble season.

 4. Lewandowski taking more shots than Kyiv

-Kyiv have managed just four attempts on their opponents’ goal in four UCL matches this term.
-That’s three times fewer than Robert Lewandowski alone has registered (12).
+Kyiv have managed just nine attempts on their opponents' goal in four group matches this term.
+That's three fewer than Robert Lewandowski alone has registered (12).

 5. Lewandowski can equal personal record